Support making RiG more international!

 Government funding

-Government is thus the main sponsor of research in Germany alongside industry.
+Government is thus the main sponsor of research in Germany alongside the business sector.
 Find out more about how government funding is organised.

 A researcher in a laboratory is looking at a small test tube he is holding in his hand.